fuopen/UKB_anc/README.md

 <a id="item-spmean"></a>
 ## Spatial mean plots

+This R scripts introduced in this section were used for generating the main Figure 1b, Extended Data Figure 1, 3 and 5

 <a id="item-spmean-acs"></a>
 ### Spatial mean AC plots

-This R script "spatial_mean_ancestry_allele_freq_plot.R" was used for generating the main Figure 1b, Extended Data Figure 1, 3 and 5
+The script used here is for Main Figure 1b and Extended Data Figure 1.

 Simply source the script file "spatial_mean_ancestry_allele_freq_plot.R" in R session and run the command like this: